Relating categorical dimensions in topology and symplectic geometry: Applications: Bounds on categorical dimensions from geometry and topology

 For a topological space $M$ and commutative ring $R$, $\cuplength(M; R)$ is the largest integer $k$ so that there exist positive degree classes $\alpha_1, \cdots, \alpha_k \in H^*(M; R)$ of positive degree whose cup-product does not vanish:

-For any smooth function $f: M\rightarrow \mathbb{R}$ and commutative ring $R$, Lusternik-Schnirelmann theory \cite{cornea2003LS} provides the following inequalities
+For any smooth function $f: M\rightarrow \mathbb{R}$ with isolated critical points and commutative ring $R$, Lusternik-Schnirelmann theory \cite{cornea2003LS} provides the following inequalities

-when $f$ is Morse.
-In this section, we similarly use cuplength of $M$ to give a lower bound on generation time of $T^*M$ by cotangent fibers. \begin{prop} For any closed smooth manifold $M$ and $\mathcal W(T^*M; R)$ with the canonical grading/orientation data and any commutative $R$ we have
+In this section, we similarly use the cuplength of $M$ to give a lower bound on generation time of $T^*M$ by cotangent fibers. \begin{prop} For any closed smooth manifold $M$ and $\mathcal W(T^*M; R)$ with the canonical grading/orientation data and any commutative $R$ we have